carllosrene/carllosrene/README.md

 ### Hi there! 👋

 My name is Carlos, I'm from Brazil 🇧🇷 <br>
-I'm a Front-End Developer in construction.
+I'm a Software Developer in construction.

 I like to solve problems and create web applications.
 Always open to learn new technologies.